agzsoftsi/CloneVersion-WhatsApp/README.md

 This version is still very basic, so many of the functionalities are not implemented and are only aesthetic.

+# Main Features

+- Send and receive messages
+- Mesage storage in Firebase Cloud Firestore
+- Authenticate with Firebase
+- Dynamic avatar for each Group
+- Aesthetic similar to WhatsApp
+- Supported in Google Chrome, Firefox, Microsoft Edge browsers

 # Use

 ### !!!Note: NODEJS should be Installed, if not, download and install it [https://nodejs.org/en/](https://nodejs.org/en/)!!!